xregistry/spec/core/spec.md

 - `attributes."STRING".immutable`
   - Indicates whether this attribute's value can be changed once it is set.
-    This MUST ONLY be used for server controlled specification defined attributes, such as `specversion` and `id`, and MUST NOT be used for extension attributes.
+    This MUST ONLY be used for server controlled specification defined attributes, such as `specversion` and `SINGULARid`, and MUST NOT be used for extension attributes.
 As such, it is only for informational purposes for clients.